 The Athens Technical College Police Department (ATCPD) has the primary responsibility for enforcing laws and protecting lives and property during emergencies at all Athens Technical College properties, whether owned, leased, or managed.
-Local law enforcement resources that will augment Athens Technical College Police Department during emergencies include:
+Local law enforcement resources may act as first responders or will augment Athens Technical College Police Department during emergencies include:

 - a.
 The Athens/Clarke County Police Department

 - b.
 The Elberton Police Department

 - c.
 The Monroe Police Department

 - d.
-The Greensboro Police Department
+Greene Campus closed in June 2023

 - e.
 The Georgia State Patrol

 - f.
 The Georgia Bureau of Investigation

 - g.
 The Sheriff's Offices of Clarke, Elbert, Walton, and Greene Counties.